 - Place the tofu in the marinade bag and pour the marinade over it

-- Let sit for 2-24 hours depending on your tastes, longer will get the marinade to penetrate more of the tofu.
-Rotate the bag every so often to make sure the marinade is getting into all of the slices.
+- Let sit for 2-24 hours.
+Depending on your tastes, longer will get the marinade to penetrate more of the tofu.
+Rotate the bag repeatedly to ensure the marinade is getting into the slices.

-- I have tried whole bricks, half bricks and 1/4 bricks.
-I have found that 1/4 bricks gets you the most smoked surface area and takes less time to smoke everything.
-I also find that it is easier to store and use because I cup my tofu when I am cooking with it and it is quick to cube a couple slices and save the rest for later.
+- I have tried whole bricks, half bricks, and 1/4 bricks.
+I have found that 1/4 brick gets you the most smoked surface area and takes less time to smoke everything.
+I also find it easier to store and use because I cup my tofu when cooking, and it is quick to cube a couple of slices and save the rest for later.

-I usually use apple chips because I have an apple tree so I get free chips.
+I usually use apple chips because I have an apple tree, so I get free chips.
 Hickory also works, but I haven’t tried anything else yet.
-Apple is going to give it a more acidic taste I think.
-So I would use another chip type if you are looking for a smoother flavor.
-I think the soy sauce the rice wine vinegar work well with the apple though.
+Apple is going to give it a more acidic taste, I think.
+So I would use another chip type if you want a smoother flavor.
+I think the soy sauce and the rice wine vinegar work well with the apple, though.

-If I am smoking the tofu for vegans or vegetarians I will make tin foil boats to place the tofu slices in.
-If you place the tofu in boats you will want to cut some holes in the tin foil to let liquids drain.
+If I am smoking the tofu for vegans or vegetarians, I will make tin foil boats to place the slices in.
+If you place the tofu in boats, you will want to cut some holes in the tin foil to let liquids drain.
 You will also need to flip the tofu in the middle of the process.
 Foil boats will also mean that you will need to smoke the tofu longer, about an hour.